mina-digital-limited/mina-frontend-engineer-challenge/notes.md

 # Notes

+## Updated - 25th Feb 23

+I’ve tacked on another commit to the pull request adding in and tidying up a couple of bits that I didn’t get time to address the first time around.

+Specifically, I wanted to show an example of why I’d chosen to use a reducer.
+In my initial commit the functionality was simple enough that the reducer wasn’t needed so it perhaps came across as over-engineered.
+My reasoning was that, for the app to be able to be scaled up, it would need state management.
+So what I’ve done is include an example of a more advanced feature that utilises the reducer more appropriately (pagination for commits).

+Secondly, I felt the unit tests that I’d provided were a bit rudimentary; they completely bypassed the api requests/responses and provided mock data directly to the components.
+So I’ve shown an example, in the CommitsList, of how msw could be used to listen for and respond to api requests.

+---

 ## Wireframes

 See 'wireframes' folder - a set of very rough sketches that I used to get the ball rolling.